Kayla Warner - OHSU Community Research Liaison

-Steven is located on the North Coast and his region includes Clatsop, Tilamook and Columbia counties
+Kayla is located on the North Coast.
+Her region includes Clatsop, Tillamook, and Columbia counties

-Steven's role on the Community Engaged Research Team
+Kayla's role on the Community Engaged Research Team:

 - Identify areas of need and opportunities for research related support to move initiatives forward that will improve the overall health and wellness of Clatsop, Tillamook and Columbia counties

-- Co-lead with OSU Extension and facilitate development of Tillamook County Wellness, The Year of Wellness (YOW)
+- Co-lead with OSU Extension and facilitate development of Tillamook County Wellness (TCW) a grass roots community collaboration to reduce risk factors for type 2 diabetes

 - Lead and facilitate Community Health Advisory and Resource Team (CHART) in Clatsop County